LiaoSirui/blog.liaosirui.com/Kubernetes/基础/集群部署/二进制安装k8s.md

 # the default is not to use systemd for cgroups because the delegate issues still
 # exists and systemd currently does not support the cgroup feature set required
 # for containers run by docker
-ExecStart=/usr/bin/dockerd -H fd://
+ExecStart=/usr/bin/dockerd -H fd:// --containerd=/run/containerd/containerd.sock
-ExecReload=/bin/kill -s HUP $MAINPID LimitNOFILE=1048576
+ExecReload=/bin/kill -s HUP $MAINPID
+TimeoutStartSec=0
+RestartSec=2
+Restart=always

+# Note that StartLimit* options were moved from "Service" to "Unit" in systemd 229.
+# Both the old, and new location are accepted by systemd 229 and up, so using the old location
+# to make them work for either version of systemd.
+StartLimitBurst=3

+# Note that StartLimitInterval was renamed to StartLimitIntervalSec in systemd 230.
+# Both the old, and new name are accepted by systemd 230 and up, so using the old name to make
+# this option work for either version of systemd.
+StartLimitInterval=60s

 # Having non-zero Limit*s causes performance problems due to accounting overhead
 # in the kernel.
 We recommend using cgroups to do container-local accounting.
+LimitNOFILE=infinity
 LimitNPROC=infinity
 LimitCORE=infinity

-# Uncomment TasksMax if your systemd version supports it.
+# Comment TasksMax if your systemd version does not support it.
-# Only systemd 226 and above support this version.
+# Only systemd 226 and above support this option.
-#TasksMax=infinity
-TimeoutStartSec=0
+TasksMax=infinity

 # set delegate yes so that systemd does not reset the cgroups of docker containers
 Delegate=yes

 # kill only the docker process, not all processes in the cgroup
 KillMode=process
-# restart the docker process if it exits prematurely
-Restart=on-failure
-StartLimitBurst=3
-StartLimitInterval=60s
+OOMScoreAdjust=-500

 [Install]
 WantedBy=multi-user.target